 - Mental: relaxation, mindfulness, stress management, resilience, mental health

 - Purpose: purpose in life and work, beliefs & values, charitable activities.

 At Sonova, we are committed to treating our workforce responsibly.
-In the event of major reorganizations, such as restructuring, relocation, outsourcing, or mergers and acquisitions, we strive to reduce negative impact on our employees by ensuring employment security, minimizing compulsory redundancies, and mitigating the consequences for those made redundant.
-In case of such an event, a local implementation plan is developed, containing a variety of measures that can be adapted to the local situation and needs of the individual employees.
-At our headquarters in Stäfa, for example, the applicable measures include early retirements, internal mobility, financial compensation, re-training or outplacement services, case management, extended notice periods, and hardship funds.
+In the event of major reorganizations, such as restructuring, relocation, outsourcing, or mergers and acquisitions, we strive to reduce negative impact on our employees by ensuring job security, minimizing compulsory redundancies, and mitigating the consequences for those made redundant.
+In such cases, a local implementation plan is developed to minimize negative impact, containing a variety of measures that can be adapted to the local situation and needs of the individual employees.
+At our headquarters in Stäfa, Switzerland, for example, the applicable measures include early retirements, internal mobility, financial compensation, re-training or outplacement services, case management, extended notice periods, and hardship funds.

 In the past three financial years, there were no significant job cuts at Sonova – that is, none affecting more than 1,000 employees or more than 5% of the total global workforce annually.